-Once you are able to achieve the insight between what your B2B buyers need and their buying signals, then you can start sharing specific content that will help them meet their objectives and create fresh opportunities for your sales team to engage.
+Once you are able to achieve the insight between what your B2B buyers need and their buyer intent signals, then you can start sharing specific content that will help them meet their objectives and create fresh opportunities for your sales and marketing teams to engage.

-Intent data can be incredibly valuable on its own, however, it works best when paired with other data points such as firmographic, technographic and engagement metrics to create a holistic scoring model that also reflects qualifying criteria and engagement.
-If used in the right combination, intent data can be a powerful predictor of which accounts have the highest chances of buying your product or service.
-Your marketing and sales efforts will be better served and you will create greater chances to turn those prospects into customers.
+Intent data can be incredibly valuable on its own.
+However, it works best when paired with other data points such as firmographic and technographic metrics to create a holistic scoring model that also reflects qualifying criteria and engagement.
+If used in the right combination, both third and first-party intent data can be a powerful predictor of which accounts have the highest chances of buying your product or service.
+Your marketing and sales efforts will be better served, and you will create greater chances to turn those potential buyers into actual customers.

-So how will you take best advantage of intent data?
-Consider a solution that can identify website visitors buying-intent (rather than just who they are) as well as tell you this in real-time.
+How do you take advantage of intent data?
+Consider a solution that can identify website visitors buying-intent (rather than just who they are) as well as tell you this in real time.
 But for this to work accurately and on a large scale, it would need to take advantage of AI, as a human could not possibly calculate the necessary parameters to do so.

 Meet Lift AI — the only platform that leverages the power of artificial intelligence and a proprietary machine-scoring model to identify website visitors under any conditions, with over 85% accuracy.
-Imagine every single user getting assigned a virtual score representing how likely they are to buy, in real time.
+Imagine every single user getting assigned a virtual score representing how likely they are to buy at any given moment.

 Lift AI evaluates every visitor as soon as they land on your website and then works with live chat for sales you already use (e.g. Drift or LivePerson) to select an appropriate path.
 For example, low-scoring visitors might get an automated chatbot experience while high-scoring ones connect with your BDRs right away for conversion.